This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Propagating string of pearls in potting mix: Method one

-Water your cuttings and place them in a location with bright, indirect light.
+Place the cuttings in a location with bright, indirect light.
 Do not overwater the cuttings, but still keep the top of the potting mix moist.
-You can do this by misting it every few days.
+You can do this by misting the potting mix as needed.

 In a few weeks, you can test your plant by giving it a VERY gentle tug.
 If you feel some resistance, the root system has developed and you can treat it like a normal plant.